 What other activities would you suggest for someone who needs a little help getting into the holiday spirit?

-Subscribe to SacramentoRevealed.com to receive the weekly newsletter direct to your inbox!
+Subscribe to SacramentoRevealed.com to receive the weekly (with an occasional hiatus) newsletter direct to your inbox!
 Comments are welcome